21A35A0506/Future-Ready-Talent-Project/README.md

 # ✨ Puppy Care  ✨

-This project is developed especially for pet dogs and adopted dogs.
+This project is developed especially for pet dogs and adopted street dogs.

-### This web based Agricultural application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based Petcare application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://calm-mud-00d159b10.3.azurestaticapps.net